-Should Revolut have recognised that Miss C was at risk of financial harm from fraud?
+Should Revolut have recognised the consumer was at risk of financial harm from fraud?

-It isn't in dispute that Miss C has fallen victim to a cruel scam here, nor that she authorised the payments she made by transfers to third parties and to her cryptocurrency wallet (from where that cryptocurrency was subsequently transferred to the scammer).
+It isn't in dispute that Mr T has fallen victim to a cruel scam here.
+Nor that he authorised the payments he made.

-Whilst I have set out in detail in this decision the circumstances which led Miss C to make the payments using her Revolut account and the process by which that money ultimately fell into the hands of the fraudster, I am mindful that, at that time, Revolut had much less information available to it upon which to discern whether any of the payments presented an increased risk that Miss C might be the victim of a scam.
+Whilst I have set out in detail in this decision the circumstances which led Mr T to make the payments using his Revolut account and the process by which that money ultimately fell into the hands of the fraudster, I am mindful that, at that time, Revolut had much less information available to it upon which to discern whether any of the payments presented an increased risk that Mr T might be the victim of a scam.